jmscudder/COVID/index.md

 The percent of each day's new reported tests which represent that day's new reported cases.
 ![](percentpositive_tests.png)

->The lowest 7 day average reported positive test fraction per day in the last three weeks was on Nov 11 2021.
+>The lowest 7 day average reported positive test fraction per day in the last three weeks was on Nov 12 2021.
 >
 >This was 21 days ago.
-The average was 14.8 percent positive.
+The average was 15.4 percent positive.
 >
->The current average positive test rate is 19.5 percent, a change of 31.8 percent with respect to then.
+>The current average positive test rate is 21.7 percent, a change of 40.9 percent with respect to then.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.
 ![](Cases.png)

->The current total number of cases is equivalent to 1 person out of every 7 people in the state of Ohio having tested positive for COVID-19.
+>The current total number of cases is equivalent to 3 people out of every 20 people in the state of Ohio having tested positive for COVID-19.

 The cumulative number of hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would be horizontal.
 ![](Hospitalizations.png)
 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->The current total number of first round vaccinations represents to 11 people out of every 19 in the state of Ohio having begun their vaccination sequence, and 13 people out of every 19 people over age 18.
+>The current total number of first round vaccinations represents to 7 people out of every 12 in the state of Ohio having begun their vaccination sequence, and 11 people out of every 16 people over age 18.
- >This is 58.02 percent of the population of Ohio, and 68.54 percent of the 18+ population.
+ >This is 58.12 percent of the population of Ohio, and 68.64 percent of the 18+ population.

->The current total number of second round vaccinations represents 26 people out of every 49 in the state of Ohio having completed their vaccination sequence, and 7 people out of every 11 people over age 18.
+>The current total number of second round vaccinations represents 17 people out of every 32 in the state of Ohio having completed their vaccination sequence, and 7 people out of every 11 people over age 18.
->This is 53.03 percent of the population of Ohio, and 63.85 percent of the 18+ population.
+>This is 53.14 percent of the population of Ohio, and 63.9 percent of the 18+ population.

->Currently fully protected by the vaccine are: 6,118,258 people, who received their second round vaccination on or before Nov 18 2021.
+>Currently fully protected by the vaccine are: 6,122,964 people, who received their second round vaccination on or before Nov 19 2021.
->This represents 52.29 percent of the population of Ohio, and 63.22 percent of adults over 18.
+>This represents 52.33 percent of the population of Ohio, and 63.27 percent of adults over 18.